oomi-the-octo/2.12.0-Splatoon-1-RPX-NoHash/README.md

 I am not responsable if you get banned while using it.
 You must have used a edited Static.pack mod that might have being risky to use.
 (ex : Hidden Gear, or Hidden Weapons, etc...)

-This RPX is EUR only, i have no idea if it wors for JP or US.
+This RPX is EUR only, i have no idea if it works for JP or US.

 Place the file at :